salatfreak/pyromaniac/docs/cli-serve.md

 over HTTP(S).
 Simply add the `--serve` parameter to start an HTTP server on the default *TCP* port 8000 as in `pyromaniac --serve .`.

-Each time a client sends a GET request for the */config.ign* path, your configuration will be compiled and sent back in the response body.
+Each time a client sends a GET request for the */config.ign* path, the *Ignition* config will be sent back in the response body. *Pyromaniac* caches the compiled configuration and only recompiles it if the files in the current directory have changed since the last request.

 ## Requesting Encryption Secrets
 Besides the */config.ign* path, the server will also answer GET requests to